tpaviot/ProcessScheduler/docs/pinedo.md

 ```

 The maximum lateness optimization is achievd using:

 ``` py
 lateness_indicator = ps.IndicatorMaximumLateness()
 ps.ObjectiveMinimizeIndicator(target=ind, weight=1)
 ```

-After solving, this gives the following Gantt chart, that confirms "that schedule 1, 3, 4, 2 has to be optimal".
+After solving, this gives the following Gantt chart, confirming "that schedule 1, 3, 4, 2 has to be optimal".

 ![Pinedo325PSGanttSol](img/pinedo_3_2_5_gantt_solution.svg){ width="100%" }

 ## Example 3.3.3 (Minimizing Number of Tardy Jobs)